approvals/ApprovalTests.Swift/README.md

     github "approvals/ApprovalTests.Swift" "HEAD"

-Then drag the the built framework from the appropriate Carthage/Build directory into your project, but with "Copy items into destination group's folder" disabled.
+Then drag the the built framework from the appropriate Carthage/Build directory into your project, but with “Copy items into destination group’s folder” disabled.

 ## Examples